 Pr.
-Code Description Set ttings Description Ad.64 Fan Control 0During Runcommand is on.
-The cooling fan stops when the power is supplied and the operation command is off.
-When the drive heat sink temp than its set value, the cooling fan operates automatically regardle Cooling fan runs when the power is supplied to the drive and the operation command is on.
+Code Description Set ttings Description Ad.64 Fan Control 0 During Run Cooling fan runs when the power is supplied to the drive and the operation command is on.
 The cooling fan stops when the power is supplied to the drive and the operation command is off.
 When the drive heat sink temperature is higher than its set value, the cooling fan operates automatically regardless of its operation status.
 1 Always On Cooling fan runs constantly if the power is supplied to the drive.
 2 Temp Control With power connected and the run operation command on, if the setting is in Temp Control, the cooling fan will not operate unless the temperature in the heat sink reaches the set temperature.